expressjs/expressjs.com/en/advanced/best-practice-security.md

 Make sure login endpoints are protected to make private data more secure.

 A simple and powerful technique is to block authorization attempts using two metrics:
-1. The first is number of consecutive failed attempts by the same user name and IP address.
+1. The number of consecutive failed attempts by the same user name and IP address.
-1. The second is number of failed attempts from an IP address over some long period of time.
+1. The number of failed attempts from an IP address over some long period of time.
 For example, block an IP address if it makes 100 failed attempts in one day.

 [rate-limiter-flexible](https://github.com/animir/node-rate-limiter-flexible) package provides tools to make this technique easy and fast.
 You can find [an example of brute-force protection in the documentation](https://github.com/animir/node-rate-limiter-flexible/wiki/Overall-example#login-endpoint-protection)